 Avoid caffeine, noodles, alcohol, beverages, and any food high in sugar close to bedtime as they disrupt the quality of your sleep.
 These kinds of food not only affect your sleep but also upset the gastrointestinal tract.
 If you wish to eat these kinds of food, try to have them at least 3-4 hours before bedtime.

 Sometimes hunger keeps you awake in the middle of the night when you are supposed to be sleeping.
 If you are in this category, the quality of food matters rather than quantity.
-Meaning eating very little but foods that promote good quality sleep is important.
+This means eating very little but foods that promote good quality sleep are important.

 Milk